 Issue #3: Contract Creation

-The physically signed contract dictates the details of services to be provided, of course; if you get the terms wrong, your company is in danger of having to perform extra, unpaid work.
-Many companies fall into this trap because they lack a shared, version-controlled project management system that allows all contract-creation personnel to view edits, modifications and ongoing adherence at a single shared location.
+A signed contract dictates the details of services to be provided.
+If the terms are incorrect, your company risks performing extra, unpaid work.
+Many organizations fall into this trap because they lack a shared, version-controlled project management system that allows all contract-creation personnel to view edits, modifications and ongoing adherence in a single location.
+Effective contract management is essential to a reliable quote cash process.
+Any missing element in the quote cash cycle can compromise not only cash flow but also your business process for ensuring timely payment.

 Issue #4: Service Delivery

-Once the contract is signed, the service delivery team usually receives high-level guidance concerning the project.
-But again, details matter and many companies fail to deliver the right combination of products and services in the manner contracted.
-This occurs because of poor coordination and no visibility into a unified system that shows all project requirements and their associated, ongoing changes.
+After the contract is signed, the service delivery team typically receives only high-level project guidance.
+However, details matter, and many companies fail to deliver the agreed-upon combination of products and services as specified in the contract.
+This often results from poor coordination and a lack of visibility into a unified system that tracks all project requirements and ongoing changes.
+A professional services automation solution integrated with the overall cash workflow can minimize these disconnects, ensuring a positive customer experience throughout the sales cycle.

 Issue #5: Invoicing

-• Having no standardized and integrated way to capture employee time and expenses, particularly when project team members originate from different departments or geographies
+- No standardized, integrated way to capture employee time and expenses—especially when team members come from different departments or locations

-• Poor linkage between invoicing and recognition of opportunities to bill for extraordinary efforts (e.g., overtime, holiday pay, meeting incentive-based deadlines, etc.)
+- Poor linkage between invoicing and recognition of billable extraordinary efforts (such as overtime, holiday pay or meeting incentive-based deadlines)

-• Lack of insight into project status to know if ‘final’ really means ‘final’
+- Lack of insight into project status to confirm if “final” really means final

 Conclusion